rsksmart/devportal-1.0/kb/verify-address-ownership.md

 **ℹ️** Add custom network for RSK

-MetaMask only contains netowrk configurations to connect to Ethereum by default.
+MetaMask only contains network configurations to connect to Ethereum by default.
 To connect to RSK you will need to add RSK Network configurations.

 Select the "custom network" menu item in MetaMask.